 Once you are back in care of the Children's Division, normal case-opening procedures will be followed.
 All case management services you would have received if you remained in care, such as placement, adult support, and clothing allowances, may resume.

 Services will be provided by your previous case manager when possible, unless you request otherwise.
 If your case was managed by the Children's Division, you will work with your local Children's Division office.
 If your case was previously managed by a Foster Care Case Management Agency and you are still within that agencies service region, you will be assigned back to the agency for help.

-Youth are expected to participate in the case plan, meet with his or her Children's Service Worker, juvenile officer, and Chafee provider, and/or go to school and work to demonstrate his or her own efforts towards independence.
+You will be expected to participate in your case plan and meet with your Children's Service Worker, Juvenile Officer and Chafee provider, and/or go to school and work to show you are making an effort towards independence.

 The Court will hold review hearings at least every six months and more often if necessary.
 You may request to be appointed a guardian ad litem to assist with court appearances.

 If you are in need of help through our services immediately, a referral for aftercare services can be made.
 A petition for re-entry may take some time to be heard in court.